8026 118 Avenue NW, Edmonton, AB

 The tequenos are fried breaded cheese sticks.
 These were really simple, and delicious.
 Not too greasy, and went great with their sauces.
 They come in orders of 6 and 12, and great for sharing.
 Definitely recommend getting this!

 Nice up were the arepas.
 Arepas are corn-based, so good for people who are celiac and gluten-intolerant.
 They come with a variety of fillings, and we opted to get one with BBQ pork.
 It came out and was stuffed with meat!
 It was nice and tender, and it went great with their homemade sauces.
-I definitely recommend getting an arepas!
 After eating some of the other dishes with cheese, I’d recommend trying a hot filling with a cheese and meat.
 Delicious!

 Next we had their mixed pupusa and cachapas with white cheese and shredded beef.
 A difference between the outside corn shell from Venezualan arepas and pupuas is that theirs are slightly sweeter than the Columbian counterpart (or so the owner told me).
 You can really taste the sweetness in the chachapas.
-These are quite large and filling! so I’d definitely share this!
+I ound the pupusa to be bit dry and was my least favourite dish out of everything i te.
+These two are quite large and filling so sharing might be a good idea.

 Last but not least, we got their empanadas.
 To be honest, I think these were my favourite dish out of everything.
 The shell was nice and crisp and we got it with chicken filling.
 They are small so I’d recommend getting a few different ones to try!